roytang/blog/content/post/2006/03/recent-reading-2006-03-12.md

 _

-by Bob Ong &#8211; literally translated, it's &#8220;The Forest Legend&#8221;; the book is somewhat of a modern-day fable about how things are in the modern-day Philippines.
+by Bob Ong &#8211; literally translated, it's "The Forest Legend&#8221;; the book is somewhat of a modern-day fable about how things are in the modern-day Philippines.
 I'm pretty sure each of the animals in the book represents some sector of society and its' faults, but I don't think I'm currently smart enough to identify them all.

 _